This website came to life as the »Heike Werner Gallery for Computer Art and New Photography« in summer 2012.

 The development of computer art – in the broadest sense – from the 1980s on is so diverse in its different aspects that a further definition would go too far beyond the context of this »Computer Art« exhibition.
 For more see Wikipedia: digital art.

-For art historic details please check out the V&A´s computer art history as well as the bilingual exhibition catalogue »Ex Machina - Frühe Computergrafik bis 1979«, Kunsthalle Bremen 2007, which also offers an excellent computer art overview including the analog graphics of the 1950s (see Links & Books).
+For art historic details please check out the V&A´s History of Computer Art as well as the bilingual exhibition catalogue »Ex Machina - Frühe Computergrafik bis 1979«, Kunsthalle Bremen 2007, which also offers an excellent computer art overview including the analog graphics of the 1950s.

 The websites of the computer art shows that took place between 2004 and 2009 at ZKM in Karlsruhe, Germany, also provide information: